It’s going to be difficult.

 Your industry keyword + “guest posting guidelines” ,

-Example : Suppose I want to find blogs that accept guest posts in the content marketing niche.
+Example : Suppose I want to find blogs that would welcome a guest blogger in the content marketing niche.
 I will use the search string – content marketing + “guest post”.

 There are 3 potential guest posting opportunities in the first 6 results.